Services for Schools

 What workshops are available?

-We offer a variety of workshops offering hands-on, relevant, and fun learning experiences:
+In communities where we have instructors, we offer a variety of workshops offering hands-on, relevant, and fun learning experiences:

 Classroom and After-School Programs